kubernetes/kubernetes/docs/api-conventions.md

 #### Success codes

 * `200 StatusOK`
-  * Indicates that the request completed succesfully.
+  * Indicates that the request completed successfully.
 * `201 StatusCreated`
-  * Indicates that the request to create kind completed succesfully.
+  * Indicates that the request to create kind completed successfully.
 * `204 StatusNoContent`
-  * Indicates that the request completed succesfully, and the response contains no body.
+  * Indicates that the request completed successfully, and the response contains no body.
   * Returned in response to HTTP OPTIONS requests.

 #### Error codes